azuline/repertoire/docs/hacking/backend/database.rst

 ------------

 We use SQLite's FTS5 virtual tables for our search index.
-To keep the search index updated, we have a set of triggers defined in the database.
-These are applied via the database migrations.
+To keep the search index in sync with the database content, we have a set of triggers defined in the database.
+These are written in and applied via the database migrations.

 See https://www.sqlite.org/fts5.html for an overview of FTS5.

 .. note::

-   SQLite does not support stored procedures, yet the triggers that maintain the search index state are very repetetive.
-Thus the trigger SQL is heavily duplicated.
+   SQLite does not support stored procedures, yet the triggers that maintain the search index state share logic.
+Thus, our trigger SQL is heavily duplicated.
 Please bear with it~

 Migrations